How can we help you today?

 To prevent your brand from misuse

 Registering misspelled versions of your domain name prevents scammers or opportunists from hijacking typing errors to mislead your customers.
-Someone could easily set up a fake site like “exmaple.com” to imitate your brand.
+Someone could easily set up a fake site like “example.com” to imitate your brand.

-Top companies like Microsoft, Amazon, and Apple register hundreds of typo domains to defend their brand.
+Top companies, such as Microsoft, Amazon, and Apple, register hundreds of typo domains to protect their brand.
 You don’t need hundreds, but covering your most common variations adds a vital layer of protection.

 To improve user experience